-The first cause is a very frequent problem: the firewall of the hosts.
+There is likely an issue with the firewall of the hosts.
 By default, a firewall is configured to block almost everything.
-TCP ports have to be explicitly allowed in the firewall configuration.
+The Supervisor HTTP ports have to be explicitly allowed in the firewall configuration.

 Issue: Without the Supvisors plugin, accessing the remote Supervisor web page using its URL is rejected.
-For the sake of completeness, a test using the Supvisors internal\port as Supervisor INET HTTP port should be done as well.

-Solution: Use TCP ports that are allowed by the firewall or ask the UNIX administrator to enable the TCP ports used by the Supervisor / Supvisors configuration.
+Solution: Use HTTP ports that are allowed by the firewall or ask the UNIX administrator to enable the HTTP ports used by the Supervisor configuration.

-9.3.2 Inconsistent Supvisors configuration
+9.3.1 Inconsistent Supvisors configuration